 The proposed new construction will obscure all of the existing house at the rear except for a 2' wide section at the north corner.
-As mentioned above, the addition is offset from the north face of the house by 2' and it extends beyond the south face by 5'6".
+As mentioned above, the addition is offset from the north face of the house by 2' and it extends beyond the south face by 5'4".
 The addition will be clad in wood siding on the first and second stories and with brick on the third story.
 The third story will not be as wide or as deep as the addition below.
 The top of the second story will be flat, and will be surrounded by a wood railing to serve as a deck for the third story.
 The third story will be capped with the short slope of the asymmetrical gable roof.
 The roof will be clad in asphalt shingles to match the existing.

 A wood deck with wood railings will extend out from the addition on the first story.
 The deck will be 3'3" above grade, 21'8 1⁄2" wide and 8' deep.
 It will be accessed by a set of broad steps located on the north end.
 The material of the steps is not indicated on the plans.
 There will be two windows at the south corner of the addition at basement level.
 The first and second stories of the addition are treated identically: there will be paired wood casement windows with wood panels below at the south corner and a set of wood fully glazed french doors with a fully glazed sidelight located to the north.
 The windows and doors in the first and second stories will be aligned vertically.
 The third story will have two sets of wood fully glazed french doors in the center of the east elevation.
-There will be a skylight located toward the south end of the roof.
+The applicant has provided a cutsheet for Marvin french doors.
+There will be two flush mounted skylights with integral awnings located at the north and south ends of the roof.
+The applicant has provided a cut sheet for the proposed Velux skylights.

-Figure 5 South elevation
+Figure 5 - South side elevation